naverwhale/whaleos-kernel/Documentation/kernel-hacking/locking.rst

 Locking in the Linux Kernel
 ===========================

-If I could give you one piece of advice: never sleep with anyone crazier than yourself.
-But if I had to give you advice on locking: **keep it simple**.
+If I could give you one piece of advice on locking: **keep it simple**.

 Be reluctant to introduce new locks.

-Strangely enough, this last one is the exact reverse of my advice when you **have** slept with someone crazier than yourself.
-And you should think about getting a big dog.

 Two Main Types of Kernel Locks: Spinlocks and Mutexes
 -----------------------------------------------------